nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam from 10-22-2017 to 10-22-2016`
+  Add a pending task named "exam" that starts from 22 October 2017, current time to 22 October 2017, 2359 into task list.
 * `add exam from 10-22-2017 1300 to 10-22-2016 1500`
+  Add a pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 into task list.
 * `add exam from 10-22-2017 1300 to 10-22-2016 1500 p/1`
+  Add a priority 1 pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 into task list.
 * `add exam from 10-22-2017 1300 to 10-22-2016 1500 p/1 d/SR1`
+  Add a priority 1 pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 with description "SR1" into
+  task list.
 * `add exam from 10-22-2017 1300 to 10-22-2016 1500 p/1 d/SR1 t/CS2010`<br>
-  Add a priority 1 pending task named "exam" that starts from 22 October 2017 1300 to 22 October 2017 1500 with description "SR1" and
+  Add a priority 1 pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 with description "SR1" and
   tag "CS2010" into task list.

 #### Adding a recurring task